 Here are five reasons why you should consider an alternative to FTP file sharing:

-3. FTP management tools are complicated: FTP sharing does not normally allow users and administrators to set policies to automatically expire or purge files.
-Every file ever sent to or from an FTP server remains on the server until an IT administrator deletes it.
-Manual management of these files is a low-value, labor-intensive chore for IT, and another needless security vulnerability.
+FTP sharing doesn’t allow users or administrators to set policies regarding automatic file access expiration or deletion.
+Every file ever sent to or from an FTP server remains on the server until an IT administrator manually deletes it – a tedious, time-consuming chore that more often than not gets ignored – leading to yet another needless security vulnerability.

-4. FTP lacks adequate auditing tools: FTP provides limited capabilities for companies to track file transfers: who sent what, to whom, and when.
-In the wake of an attack on the FTP server, or the use of FTP to leak sensitive information, companies struggle to track, diagnose, report or conduct forensics on the security breach.
-Without the ability to provide an audit trail, FTP flie sharing makes it difficult for companies to take the necessary steps to prevent subsequent breaches, and to achieve regulatory compliance.
+FTP provides limited file transfer tracking capabilities to companies.
+Who sent what, to whom, and when goes untraced in most cases.
+In the wake of an attack on the FTP server, or the use of FTP to leak sensitive information, this means companies can’t track, diagnose, report on, or conduct forensics on the security breach.
+Without the ability to provide an audit trail, FTP file sharing makes it difficult for companies to take the necessary steps to prevent subsequent breaches, and to achieve regulatory compliance.

 It’s Time for FTP Replacement